openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hds-hnas-driver.rst

   .. code-block:: console

     # setsebool -P virt_use_nfs on

-* It is not possible to manage a volume if there is a slash ('/') or a colon (':') in the volume name.
+* It is not possible to manage a volume if there is a slash (``/``) or a colon (``:``) in the volume name.

-.. rubric:: Footnotes

-.. [#] The configuration file location may differ.

-.. [#] There is no relative precedence or weight among these four labels.
+* File system ``auto-expansion``: Although supported, we do not recommend using file systems with auto-expansion setting enabled because the scheduler uses the file system capacity reported by the driver to determine if new volumes can be created.
+For instance, in a setup with a file system that can expand to 200GB but is at 100GB capacity, with 10GB free, the scheduler will not allow a 15GB volume to be created.
+In this case, manual expansion would have to be triggered by an administrator.
+We recommend always creating the file system at the ``maximum capacity`` or periodically expanding the file system manually.

+* iSCSI driver limitations: The iSCSI driver has a ``limit of 1024`` volumes attached to instances.

+* The ``hnas_svcX_volume_type`` option must be unique for a given back end.

+* SSC simultaneous connections limit: In very busy environments, if 2 or more volume hosts are configured to use the same storage, some requests (create, delete and so on) can have some attempts failed and re-tried ( ``5 attempts`` by default) due to an HNAS connection limitation ( ``max of 5`` simultaneous connections).